wenh06/cinc2024/README.md

   - **Object detection model**: Detects the area (bounding box) of the ECG signal in the input image.
     This bounding box, together with the location of the ECG signal names, can be used to crop each channel of the ECG signal.

-  - **Edge sharpening algorithm**: Enhances and extracts the grid lines and the ECG signal from the cropped patches of the input image.
+  - ~~**Edge sharpening algorithm**: Enhances and extracts the grid lines and the ECG signal from the cropped patches of the input image.~~

+  - **Segmentation model**: Segments the ECG signal from the cropped patches of the input image.
+    This model can be a U-Net, a DeepLabV3, or a Mask R-CNN, etc.

 The end-to-end model is simpler in terms of implementation, but it may be harder to train and optimize.
 Its effectiveness can not be guaranteed.